stevana/stateful-pbt-with-fakes/README.md

 }
 ```

-Notice that the C code doesn’t do any error checking, e.g. if we `get`
+Notice that the C code doesn't do any error checking, e.g. if we `get`
-from an empty queue then we’ll get back uninitialised memory.
+from an empty queue then we'll get back uninitialised memory.

 ##### Model

 The circular buffer implementation is very efficient, because it reuses
-the allocated memory as we go around in circles, but it’s not obviously
+the allocated memory as we go around in circles, but it's not obviously
 correct.

-To model queues we’ll use a more straight forward non-circular
+To model queues we'll use a more straight forward non-circular
 implementation.
-This is less efficient (doesn’t matter as it’s merely
+This is less efficient (doesn't matter as it's merely
 used during testing), but hopefully more obviously correct.

 ``` haskell